Dedicated IP Addresses: Do You Need One Or Not?

 The Myth of Bad Neighbours

 When you hear Shared IP address, chances are the first thing that comes to mind is the concept of a bad neighborhood.
-The idea is that when you’re on shared hosting, you have one IP address that is shared amongst all the sites on that shared server.
+The idea is that when you’re on shared hosting, you have one IP address shared between sites on that server.
 Now, if there are 1,000 sites on your shared server, and 999 of them are spammy blogs, porn sites, thin affiliates, and other black hat abusers, it seems like an easy thing for Google to just solve the problem by delisting or demoting everything on that IP address.
 You don’t need to worry about this.
 In fact, nowadays, the web operates on the premise of sharing IPs with your neighbor, and Google acknowledges it.

 “I understand, and Google understands, that shared web hosting happens, you can’t really control or help who else is on that IP address or Class C subnet.
 The other thing is that if you were to take action just on that Class C subnet or IP address, the spammers are pretty savvy and the spammers would often migrate and go to a new IP address.
 So typically it’s not the most scalable way to tackle things.”, Matt Cutts